Updated June 2024

 I understand this is a concern many people have, because for example they have sold properties to fund their move or resigned their job (which you need to do).

 There is absolutely no reason why you will be rejected IF you meet the financial requirements, you have a clean(ish) police record and you can show that you are not working.
-We have a 100% record, all our clients who have applied have been granted visas.
+We have a near perfect 100% record, all our clients who have applied have been granted visas (except for two who had a history of offending).

 What If I am declined?